smithrockmaker/ENGR102/Fusion360/CADPlan.md

 **Topic:** Creating sketches (cross sections), Deconstructing objects into potential sketches, using constraints

+Lines, arcs, circles, constraints, symmetry, and dimensions.

 **Outcomes:** Generate a number of sketches using basic tools and constraints.

 **Class:** Presentation of tools

 **Lab:** Execution of first exercises, exploration of additional exercises or take them home.
+Visualizing cross sections

 **Unresolved:** How best to assure students are doing their own work?
 Encourage sharing of insights but also personal practice.

 ### Week 3:

 **Topic:**

+Extrusions and revolutions:

 **Outcomes:**